processing/p5.js/ISSUE_TEMPLATE.md

 <!--
-Please use the below format to report the issue in a better way.
+Hi there!
+If you are here to report a bug, or to discuss a feature (new or existing), you can use the below template to get started quickly.
+Fill out all those parts which you're comfortable with, and delete the remaining ones.

 To check any option, replace the space between the "[" and "]" with a "x".
 -->